Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

 To maximize this likelihood, the first derivative is set to zero to obtain:

-This is a set of $k$ equations, where the vector $X$ can be the original predictor $(x_{1},\ldots,x_{p})^{\prime}$ or any transformation $(f_{1} (X),\ldots,f_{d}(X))^{\prime}$ as in (\ref{EqXnew}).
-Equation (\ref{eq32}) is a set of non-linear equations, and can by solved by iterative numerical methods like the Newton-Raphson algorithm.
-For more details with numerical examples see \cite[Sec.
-4.4]{Hastie2001TheElements} or \cite[Sec.
+This is a set of $p$, or $d$, nonlinear equations, because the vector $X$ can be either the original predictor $(x_{1},\ldots,x_{p})^{\prime}$ or any transformation $(f_{1}(X),\ldots, f_{d}(X))^{\prime}$ as in~(\ref{EqXnew}).
+These equations can be solved by iterative numerical methods like the Newton-Raphson algorithm.
+Finding the optimal values of these parameters is one of the optimization problems (Sec.~\ref{sec:math-optim}), whose solution exists in many software packages.
+For more details with numerical examples see~\cite[Sec.
+4.4]{Hastie2009ElemStat} or~\cite[Sec.
 12.3]{Casella2002StatisticalInference}.

 It can be noted that (\ref{eq31}) is valid under the assumption of the following general distribution: